immunefi-team/Web3-Security-Library/BugFixReviews/README.md

 This vulnerability had the potential to cause a significant disruption by enabling an attacker to crash the validator nodes of the Sui blockchain, resulting in a temporary total network shutdown.

-- Vulnerability type: Temporaly network shutdown.
+- Vulnerability type: Temporary network shutdown.

 ### [Balancer Rounding Error](https://medium.com/immunefi/balancer-rounding-error-bugfix-review-cbf69482ee3d)